TelinThoth/Downtime_Calc/README.txt

 Format for Roll Lines
 [Date], Roll, God, [D100 Result]([Roll on Breakout if Needed])[[Return%]]//Account Applied to if needed//,...
 The last Section is repeated for each of the Accounts it has access to.

-Section 2.4.4
-Open Account Line
-When an account is opened, or Granted Access, the account should be appended to the last colomn of the CSV So the Header adds +", Account Type[Access/Owner]" Each row that comes before the Update line adds +"----" And then the Open/Access line it Adds the amount in the account starting at this point.

 ===========================================================================================================
 Section 3: Accounts